Peanut Sauce Recipe

 This post may contain affiliate links.
 See my disclosure policy.

-This easy and simple peanut sauce is so quick to make, it will be a staple sauce.
-Pair it with skewered meats, use it as a dipping sauce, or even a salad dressing.
+My easy peanut sauce recipe is one of our staple sauces.
+It’s savory and rich, with an addictive creamy texture.
+Ready in 5 minutes, pair it with skewered meats, use it as a dipping sauce, or a salad dressing!

 peanut sauce.